 raymolecule is an R package to parse and render molecules in 3D.
-Rendering is powered by two packages: rayrender package, a pathtracer for R, and rayvertex, a rasterizer for R. raymolecule currently supports and parses SDF (structure-data file) and PDB (Protein Data Bank) files and returns a rayrender scene, which we then pathtrace and visualize in R. This initial release of the package only supports visualizing atoms and bonds.
+Rendering is powered by two packages: rayrender package, a pathtracer for R, and rayvertex, a rasterizer for R. raymolecule supports SDF (structure-data file) and PDB (Protein Data Bank) files and can render atom/bond models, ligand overlays, and protein ribbon cartoons.

 Installation